Dental Insurance: The TRUTH

 AND your child is over the age of 4, plan the weaning process so that the habit is stopped before the time the first baby tooth is lost.

 A: It depends!
-YES:
+Reasons Why Parents Should Be:

 THUMB SUCKING TEETH: THE EFFECT ON THE ADULT TEETH AND UPPER JAW BONE:

-IF the thumb sucking habit is not stopped by the time the first baby tooth is lost:
+IF the thumb-sucking habit is not stopped by the time the first baby tooth is lost:

 Things to keep in mind regarding pacifiers: